Hurricane Florence moves at slower speed of 5 mph threatening more rainfall, officials say

 Storm surge and hurricane warnings were in effect for South Santee River, South Carolina through to Duck, North Carolina, as well as Albemarle and Pamlico Sounds in North Carolina, the agency said.

-Areas from Edisto Beach to South Santee River in South Carolina were under both a storm surge and hurricane watch, while areas located north of Duck, North Carolina through to the state's border with Virginia were under a storm surge watch, according to the update.
+Areas from Edisto Beach to South Santee River in South Carolina were under both a storm surge and hurricane watch, while areas located north of Duck, North Carolina to the state's border with Virginia were under a storm surge watch, according to the update.

+Hurricane Florence is forecast to progressively weaken after it's center "meanders near the coast" or moves inland, the update said.

+Seven thousand troops are prepared to deploy in response to Hurricane Florence, Air Force Gen. Terrence J. O'Shaughnessy said during a Pentagon briefing Thursday.
+The troops have "surrounded" what are expected to be affected areas and are ready to deploy "as soon as request is made," he said.